microsoft/msticpy/docs/source/getting_started/SettingsEditor.rst

 1. Chained chained authentication (recommended)
 2. With a client app ID and secret

-Chained authentication lets you try up to four methods of authentication:
+Chained authentication lets you try up to four methods of authentication as described in `Default Azure authentication methods`_.

-- Using credentials set in environment variables
-- Using credentials available in an local AzureCLI logon
-- Using the Managed Service Identity (MSI) credentials of the machine you are running the notebook kernel on
-- Interactive browser logon

-.. note:: If you are using a remote Jupyter notebook service such as Azure Machine Learning, the first three methods refer to things running on the Jupyter server (the Azure ML Compute).
-For example, if you want to use AzureCLI credentials you must run ``az login`` on the compute (you may need to install Azure CLI to do this).
-   Similarly, with MSI credentials, these are the credentials of the Jupyter hub server, not the machine that your browser is running on.

 To use chained authentication methods select the methods to want to use and leave the clientId/tenantId/clientSecret fields empty.